jasonacox/Powerwall-Dashboard/README.md

 The dashboard can be installed in two different configurations.

   ```
-    Powerwall Dashboard (v3.0.3) - SETUP
+    Powerwall Dashboard (v4.0.0) - SETUP
     -----------------------------------------
-    Select configuration profile:
+    Select configuration mode:

-    1 - Local Access (Powerwall 1, 2, or + using LAN) - Default
+    1 - Local Access (Powerwall 1, 2, or + using the Tesla Gateway on LAN) - Default
-    2 - Tesla Cloud  (Solar-only, Powerwall 1, 2, +, or 3)
+    2 - Tesla Cloud  (Solar-only systems or Powerwalls without LAN access)
   ```

-Powerwall 1, 2 or + owners should select `option 1` (Local Access).
+For Powerwall 1, 2 or + owners with a Tesla Gateway accessible on their LAN, select `option 1` (Local Access).

-If you are Tesla Solar owner and don't have a Powerwall, you can select `option 2` (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API (e.g. [Solar Only Mode](tools/solar-only/)) This mode also works for Powerwall 3 owners, but will not provide all the details or fidelity that the "Local Access" profile offers.
+For Tesla Solar owners or Powerwalls without LAN access, select `option 2` (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API.
+This mode works for [Solar Only](tools/solar-only/) and Powerwall 3 owners, but will not provide all the details or fidelity that the "Local Access" mode offers.

 Next, you will then be asked for your Local *timezone*, and your Powerwall details or Tesla Cloud login details.
 To find your timezone, see the second column in this table: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)